microsoft/project-rome/Project Rome for Android (preview release)/reference documentation/RemoteSystemDiscovery.md

 `public void findByHostName(String hostname) throws ConnectedDevicesException`

 **Parameters**
-*hostname* - the IP address of the targeted remote device
+*hostname* - the IP address or the machine name of the targeted remote device